Jumpscale/DISKSTOR/specs/NOS_1.0.0.md

 ### questions:
 - Can another IOY_ID with the same secret perform operations?
 Do we have access control on secrets only or on IOY_ID+secret?
+For now API designed assuming control only by secrets.